MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/enable-header-footer-output-caching.md

 Enabling header and footer output caching on a portal improves processing performance of the header and footer blocks.
 Currently, the Header and Footer web templates are parsed and rendered on every page load.
 If the output of header and footer is cached, the performance will improve.

-The following site settings are available to support this functionality:
+If you are a new user, output caching is enabled by default.
+The following site settings are available and set to true by default to support this functionaliy:
 - Header/OutputCache/Enabled: Set the value to true to enable output caching for header.
 - Footer/OutputCache/Enabled: Set the value to true to enable output caching for footer.

-If you are a new user, these site settings are set to true by default.

-If you are an existing user who upgraded to a newer version of Portal, these site settings are set to false by default.
+If you are an existing user who upgraded to a newer version of Portal, output caching is disabled by default.
 It means that the Header and Footer web templates are parsed and rendered on every page load.
+To enable output caching, you must update the web templates and create the required site settings.

+> [!Note]
+> If you enable output caching by creating only site settings, parts of header and footer will not render properly and error messages will be displayed.

-To enable output caching of header and footer for existing users:
+To enable output caching of header and footer:

 **Step 1: Update Header web template**